RADIANT RESILIENCE

 - Sound Bath with indigenous healers.
 Hwiemtun (Coast Salish) and Lekha (Metis) provide a healing space to journey through a variety of frequencies.

-- Daily movement classes led by Somatic Movement Therapists and Educators certified through ISMETA
+- Daily movement classes led by Somatic Movement Therapists and Educators certified through ISMETA.

 - Spaciousness for rest, integration, and unstructured time—we make time for varied opportunities for quiet reflection, hiking, or gathering in smaller groups.